 St Thomas Aquinas College's COVID Task Force begins meetings with a "Health and Safety Moment" to address pertinent topics, best practices, and safety tips related to the COVID-19 pandemic.
-Please see below for some important highlights:
+Please see below for some helpful and important highlights:

-Dr. Wentzell, STAC Assistant Professor of Biology, provides thorough and informative insight on Virus Transmission
+Dr. Wentzell, STAC Assistant Professor of Biology, provides thorough and informative insight on Virus Transmission:

 Frequent hand washing and/or sanitization is incredibly important to reduce transmission of COVID-19.
 Protect yourselves and others by being diligent about keeping your hands clean.
 Please do the following: